AidaDSP/AidaDSP.github.io/aida_dsp_os.md

 ## Aida DSP OS

-Thanks to it's small size Aida DSP OS is the innovative product that is called to be a sostitute of your Pc in the music composition/production process: when you're going to do some rehersal, in the recording studio, or on the road.
+Thanks to it's small size Aida DSP OS is the innovative product that is called to be a sostitute of your Pc in the music composition/production process: when you're going to do some rehersal, in the recording studio or on the road.
 It's based on the same technology of the renowned _**Mod Duo**_, a device presented at _NAMM 2017_.
 In addition to that, you have a powerful _**soundfonts player**_ that you can use with your own samples, and a _**puredata**_ patch player.